 NE_BAD_PARAM

-On entry, argument value had an illegal value.
+On entry, argument had an illegal value.

 NE_INTERNAL_ERROR